The Short List Vol. 3

 A brief but frank exploration of grief and voyeurism, 'Sight & Hope' is the story of an elderly widower who obsessively hangs on to the disposable mask his late wife last wore.
 He wears the mask and tirelessly washes it every day to cope with the unbearable sorrow of her passing until he discovers a much more satisfying way to overcome his grief.

-The Cinema In The Power Station’s bi-monthly short film showcase returns with The Short List Vol 5: Queer Worlds.
+The Cinema In The Power Station’s regular short film showcase returns with The Short List Vol 6: Portraits of Home.